OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 For now, just leave this login alone.
 It will be used in a later step.

-8. Add the Integrated Extract.
-Navigate back to the Overview page of the Administration Server (Figure E-9).
+8. Add the Integrated Extract.Navigate back to the Overview page of the Administration Server (Figure E-9).
 Then click on the plus sign ( + ) in the box for Extracts.

 Figure E-9: